 Toby Milbank, Knight Frank Country Department said: “The sale of Paddock Lodge represents the last opportunity to purchase a private house within the perimeter of the finest and most historic racing establishment in the country.
 The views from the main reception rooms and master bedroom are unequalled as it is possible to see the back of the newly constructed stands, the parade ring and the winners’ enclosure from the property, there is just no better home for a racing enthusiast!
 Subject to planning permission, the house has a variety of possible end uses from a small hotel, as offices, or as superb space for corporate entertainment.”

-The mechanism for reducing fees (or not) after the investment period also varies significantly.
-Many funds charge the same percentage, but apply this to invested capital.
+To date, private developer, marketing and lender involvement in the Pathfinders has been limited.
 Others charge a lower percentage and also apply this to invested capital.
 Some have an annual decline in the fee charged.
 Still others have an increasing fee level over the first years of the investment period followed by declines thereafter.

 The publication features a large number of good quality houses for sale from its 26 branches around the UK, in both rural and urban settings as well as a selection of lifestyle and property-related articles.”
 In addition, there are a number of regional focuses, each accompanied by an overview of the area and other essential information – such as a round-up of the best local restaurants!